huilin-zhang/huilin-zhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I’m Huilin Zhang, a Ph.D. candidate in economics at Purdue University.
 I am on the 2024-2025 job market.
-My research focuses on Urban Economics, Public Economics, Labor Economics and International Trade.
+My research focuses on Urban Economics, Spatial Economics, International Trade and Applied Microeconomics.
 I'm interested in technology improvement, inequality, climate policies, and energy transition.

 Job Market Paper
 ======